 So as we are busy road-tripping through France, we’ve been scouting out cheap airfare to see what our best options are as we move forward.
 The good news is that the U.K. is not part of the Schengen area, so we could spend time in its four different countries including England, Scotland, Wales, and Northern Ireland.

 Harry would like to visit London and Scotland was high on my personal must-see list.
 Therefore, visiting wouldn’t be a waste of time or money.
 Ireland and Croatia are also non-Schengen countries.
 Turkey, which wasn’t initially on our travel itinerary, is another possible option.

 Harry and I have had long conversations about how nonsensical the Schengen Visa restrictions are, especially from a financial perspective!
 As long as a passport is showing movement around Europe, why wouldn’t these countries want people spending money in their businesses and helping to grow their economies?

 We don’t get it, but rules are rules.
 For now, we are hard at work trying to devise a plan because there is no way to see everything.
 Especially, in just 90 short days.
 Countries in dark blue participate in the Schengen Visa.
 Unfortunately, that’s almost the entire continent of Europe!

 “The Schengen countries have abolished passports and any other type of border control at their common borders.
 It mostly functions as a single country for international travel purposes, with a common visa policy.
 The Area is named after the Schengen Agreement.
-Countries in the Schengen Area have eliminated internal border controls with the other Schengen members and strengthened external border controls with non-Schengen states.
-The Schengen area encourages the free movement of goods, information, money and people.” – Wikipedia
+Countries in the Schengen Area have eliminated internal border controls with the other Schengen members.
+Also, they’ve strengthened external border controls with non-Schengen states.
+The Schengen area encourages the free movement of goods, information, money, and people.” – Wikipedia